acnelson12/PP4/README.md

 “More map projections, in particular a real isogonal one.”

 Honestly, at the moment, I have no idea what that is.
 I’ll deal with it later.
+Perhaps I can write the program so that you can easily add in as many map projections as you want.

 “The resolution of the Milky Way should be determined in a way that TeX’s memory doesn’t overflow.
 Maybe one should switch to contour plots instead of dot patterns for the